GalkonLtd/JProxyChecker/README.md

 # JProxyChecker
-A free proxy checking program.
+A free multithreaded proxy checking program written in Java.
 Load a proxy list and check each proxy to verify it's alive.

 To run out of the box, use the .jar located at "/bin/JProxyCheckerAIO.jar".
 Here is the start script (for batch or shell scripts):